Borrowed Features of Indian Constitution – List PDF

 Different Sources of the Indian Constitution

-Different Sources of Indian Constitution:> The Indian Constitution is a combination of many constitutions.
-It is a collection of different constitutions from different countries around the world.
-However, the system of governance in Great Britain and the Government of India Act, especially the Government of India Act, 1935, enacted by the British Parliament, is the main source of the Constitution of Independent India.
+Different Sources of Indian Constitution:> The Indian Constitution is a mixture of many constitutions from different countries around the world.
+However, especially the Government of India Act, 1935, enacted by the British Parliament, is the main source of the Constitution of Independent India.

 # Various Sources of the Indian Constitution List